ppowalowski/stickUp2/README.md

 + rework jQuery plugin pattern (better module?)
 + Angular directive

-The original (v1) implementation can be found at at
+The original (v1) implementation can be found at [LiranCohen repository](https://github.com/LiranCohen/stickUp

-[LiranCohen repository](https://github.com/LiranCohen/stickUp
+stickUp2 is a substantial rebuild and published under MIT